Burrungkuy rock art talks

 Views of country and culture

-Sites and sights viewed from Kuwarddewardde Lookout show links between people and country.
-We look at country from both a scientific and a cultural perspective – and explain how scientists and Bininj/Mungguy view Kakadu’s landscapes and habitats.
+The view from Kunwarddewardde Lookout shows links between people and country.
+We look at country from both a scientific and a cultural perspective and explain how scientists and Bininj/Mungguy view Kakadu’s landscapes and habitats.

 Bininj/Mungguy culture follows the seasons across the land, reading it like a calendar so they know where to be and what to eat.
-Learn how this complex cultural landscape is managed through a jointly managed national park.
+Learn how this complex cultural landscape is jointly managed in the national park.

 Learning about law, land and family

-Our ranger talk will give you insight into why rock art at this site was painted, and how the paintings and landmarks represent law, land and family for Bininj/Mungguy.
+Our ranger talk will give you insight into why the art at this site was painted and how the paintings and landmarks represent law, land and family for Bininj/Mungguy.